tara25k/LELA60331-coursework/README.md

 This repository contains the following files:
 1. one_layer.ipynb: the one-layer model with all experimentation
 2. final_one_layer.ipynb: the final one-layer model
-3. 2_layer.ipynb: the 2-layer model
+3. two_layer.ipynb: the 2-layer model
 4. Compiled_Reviews.txt: the product reviews
 5. embeddings.npy: word2vec embeddings
 6. M.npy: bag of words embeddings